 Post-Click Conversions occur when a user is served an ad, clicks on it and then converts on your site within a set period.
-This set period is commonly referred to as a lookback window (30 days is the most common window used).
+This set period is usually referred to as a lookback window (30 days is the most common window used).

 Post-View Conversions occur when a user is served an ad and didn’t click it.
 They later returned your site (via some other path) and converted within a set period.

-To add more color here, let’s use car shopping as analogy.
+To add more color here, let’s use car shopping as an analogy.

 Scenario 1: You visit a car dealership without having done any research on which car is best for you.
 So, you chat with a salesperson about your options and then make your purchase.
 Chatting with the salesperson is the main driver of your purchase, not any action that came before this.
 This is similar to a post-click conversion where your click is considered the main driver of your conversion.

 Scenario 2: You research cars for weeks online.
 You then visit a car dealership, bypass talking to a salesperson (because you already know what you want) and make your purchase.
 This is similar to a post-view conversion where your previous exposure to a brand is considered the main driver of your conversion.

 Why is post-click more common?

-Post-click is more historically rooted in paid advertising, as it’s the first type people used for PPC.¹
+Post-click is more historically rooted in paid advertising — it’s the first type people used for PPC.¹

-Also, post-click has anecdotally been considered more valuable.
-This is because a click is a clear indication of a user’s interest.
-A user had a question or wanted something, saw your ad and determined that your offering was helpful.
-This straightforward conversion path gives advertisers simple insight into what’s working or not working, similar to last-touch attribution.
+Also, post-click has anecdotally been considered more valuable because a click is a clear indicator of a someone's interest.
+Someone had a question or wanted something, saw your ad and determined that your offering was helpful.
+It's a straightforward conversion path, giving the advertiser simple insight into what’s working or not working, similar to last-touch attribution.